T Level Funding to Support Industry Placements

 There is no single approach to the funding of student expenses in relation to the industry placement element of the T Level, this includes costs such as:

-Each institution will set its own bursary and funding policies however, these are commonly funded via an employer contribution, from within the industry placement element of T Level funding (£550), and/or from the institution’s16-19 discretionary bursary fund for eligible students.
+Each institution will set its own bursary and funding policies.
+These costs are commonly funded via an employer contribution, from the £550 industry placement element and/or from the institution’s 16–19 discretionary bursary fund for eligible students.
+(Some institutions also have access to Employer Support Fund, see section below.)

-It is essential that you plan and understand your institution’s approach to funding these costs prior to engaging with students and employers regarding industry placements.
-Students must not be financially disadvantaged by undertaking their placements.
+It is essential that you plan and understand your institution’s approach to funding these costs prior to engaging with students and employers.
+Students must not be financially disadvantaged by undertaking placements.

-If student costs are proving to be prohibitive you should discuss this with your senior / financial leaders to explore alternative solutions which may include for example, accessing local transport schemes or grants.
+If student costs are proving prohibitive, you should discuss this with your senior or financial leaders to explore alternative solutions, for example accessing local transport schemes or grants.

 Students with special educational needs, low attainment and/or disabilities

 Disadvantage funding is paid within the T Level funding allocation to provide additional support for students with special educational needs, low attainment and/or disabilities.
-This funding is applicable to the full T Level and therefore includes any additional support costs required for an industry placement.
+This funding applies to the full T Level programme and therefore includes any additional support costs required for an industry placement.

 Paying students